Tax-Deferred vs. Tax-Exempt Retirement Accounts

 A traditional individual retirement account (IRA) is a tax-deferred IRA that enables tax-deductible contributions.
 Features of traditional IRAs include:

-• Tax deductions: A traditional IRA enables fully or partially deductible contributions
+• Tax deductions: A traditional IRA enables fully or partially deductible contributions.

 Self-directed IRAs can be traditional or Roth accounts.
-These accounts function differently than conventional IRAs — owners of self-directed IRAs direct their funds through a broker or account custodian and have greater flexibility when choosing their investments.
+These accounts function differently than conventional IRAs.
+Owners of self-directed IRAs direct their funds through a broker or account custodian and have greater flexibility when choosing their investments.

 Another type of tax-deferred retirement account is the 401(k), which allows employees to contribute a portion of their wages to the account.
 Most 401(k)s are employer-sponsored retirement accounts, so account owners must go through their employer to make contributions.
 As with traditional IRAs, 401(k)s are subject to RMDs beginning when the account holder turns 72.
+However, they have higher contribution limits, allowing you to save funds more rapidly toward retirement.

 Tax-Exempt Retirement Accounts Overview

-While tax-deferred retirement accounts provide a tax break on retirement contributions, tax-exempt accounts offer tax benefits upon withdrawal.
-When someone opens a tax-exempt retirement account, they pay income taxes on their money before making contributions.
-Since tax-exempt retirement accounts use post-tax dollars, these accounts are entirely tax-free once the money is deposited.
-Although there isn’t an immediate tax advantage for these accounts, they allow income to grow without ever being taxed again.
+When you open a tax-exempt retirement account, they pay income taxes on their money before making contributions.
+Since tax-exempt retirement accounts use post-tax dollars, these accounts are entirely tax-free once you deposit the money.
+Although these accounts lack an immediate tax advantage, they allow income to grow without ever being taxed again.

 Roth IRAs